DahliaEnterprise/EasyPage/README.md

 The Easy Page, Interactivity Display product, will only accept text input of English symbols, enabling the admittance of liabilities on a trigger basis.
 This achieves the goals of Shasta Exchange products by facilitating a distinct avenue of questioning regarding liabilities during the event of incurred liabilities.

 ### Notes and Caution
-Everything is developed for the developers mind until the Release that which is intended for the general public and disabled public use.
+Everything is developed for the developers mind until the "**Public Release**" that which is intended for the general public and disabled public use.

 <br>